Today's Best Tech Deals

 HUB6 offers a unique solution to the problem: Just attach its Safe by HUB6 hub to your existing alarm panel, and convert your old alarm equipment into an up-to-date smart alarm system.

 While setting up Safe by HUB6 isn’t as easy as, say, plugging in a SimpliSafe unit, it’s not overly difficult to get up and running.
 I didn’t have a compatible wired unit to work on, so HUB6 sent us one: an old dinosaur of a system from DSC that’s representative of legacy wired home security systems (you can check compatibility with your own system on the HUB6 website).
 I set this up in my home, along with two door/window sensors and a motion sensor.
-In addition to DSC-compatible units, HUB6 is also accepting pre-orders for a unit that supports Honeywell alarm systems.
+Updated July 11, 2019 to report that the Safe by HUB6 system is now compatible with Honeywell security systems.
+You can find more information on HUB6's website.
+Note that we have not evaluated such a configuration.

 After installing the HUB6 app on your phone, it’s time to turn to the hardware.
 The Safe system—a simple plastic box the size of a PB&J sandwich—first must be attached to your router via ethernet or, thankfully, via Wi-Fi (which I chose).
 Naturally, it must also attach directly to your alarm system via one of two wiring options, both of which are included in the box.